 Greek and Latin Word Roots

 Middle School I & II students learn Greek and Latin word roots to help them increase vocabulary and reading comprehension.
-Each week, students are presented with strategic vocabulary instruction through Greek and Latin word parts from the book series, Vocabulary from Classical Roots.
+Each week, students are presented with strategic vocabulary instruction through Greek and Latin word parts.
 Students are empowered with a useful, transferable technique for making sense of unfamiliar vocabulary across content areas and on standardized tests.
 Classroom exercises encourage students to think about word relationships, determine correct usage in context, complete analogies, and use words in writing and discussion.
 Teachers also provide students with multi-sensory activities that include these word roots so that they become internalized.